y9918995/EEEN44422/EEEN60352_Part1.md

 # 1	Week 1
-## 1.1	Definition of smart grid and its main features, automated transcript
+## 1.1	Definition of smart grid and its main features
 Hi, I'm Alessandra Parisian.

 And this is the first video of Section 1 in this video.